 - Dry docks, lifts, swim rafts and other equipment for at least 21 days before placing equipment into another water body.

 There is no known population control for red swamp crayfish in natural water bodies at this time.
-Trapping may reduce numbers, but is not likely to have a significant impact on the population.
+Trapping may reduce numbers, but is not likely to have a significant impact on populations.